-In partnership with the International Finance Corporation (IFC), the GFF will also promote investments in private health providers that commit to reach underserved women, children and adolescents.
-In 2020, the GFF and IFC launched a blended finance partnership in which GFF grant funds play a "de-risking" role to enable IFC and private investors to direct their investments toward reaching women, children and adolescents in underserved areas.
+35. In partnership with the International Finance Corporation (IFC), the GFF will also promote investments in private health providers that commit to reach underserved women, children and adolescents.
+In 2020, the GFF and IFC launched a blended finance partnership in which GFF grant funds are playing a "de-risking" role to enable IFC and private investors to direct their investments to reaching women, children, and adolescents in underserved areas.
 This partnership offers an exciting opportunity to better align private investment to countries' investment case priorities, which has become even more critical as the COVID-19 pandemic exposes the dangers of dependency on global supply chains for personal protective equipment (PPE), family planning, oxygen and other lifesaving commodities.
 To help countries diversify and improve sustainability, the GFF will use this new instrument to make targeted investments in local and regional producers of essential health commodities for women, children and adolescents.
 This will include advisory support to help small and medium private health providers become sustainable and provide higher quality care at the primary and secondary levels.
 Demonstrated equity and efficiency gains and effective risk mitigation measures will be key factors in any GFF investments.

-The GFF will also intensify its support for improving the user experience to drive higher quality care.
-Recent research shows that 9 million lives are lost each year in low- and middle-income countries due to lack of good quality health care, so simply expanding access to care is not enough.22 This is also likely an equity issue, as recent data from the Democratic Republic of Congo show that poorer women receive significantly poorer quality care than those at higher-income quintiles.23 While improving QofC is already an important aspect of GFF support to partner countries, these studies highlight the importance for the GFF to sharpen its focus on
+36. The GFF will also intensify its support for improving the user experience to drive higher quality care.
+Recent research shows that 9 million lives are lost each year in low- and middle-income countries due to lack of good quality care, so simply expanding access to care is not enough.22 This is also likely an equity issue, as recent data from DRC show that poorer women receive significantly poorer quality care than those at higher-income quintiles.23 While improving QofC is already an important aspect of GFF support to partner countries, these studies highlight the importance for the GFF to sharpen its focus on QofC at all levels.
+The GFF will elevate the importance of QofC in the policy dialogue with partner countries during investment case development and implementation, provide targeted technical assistance to countries to develop QofC approaches, rigorously measure progress in this area and support cross-country knowledge sharing.
+To amplify the voice and experience of women, children and adolescents in vulnerable and marginalized communities, the GFF will support regular, representative, national phone surveys that capture the user experience of reproductive, maternal, neonatal, child and adolescent health and nutrition services.
+These data sources will be a valuable tool for all GFF partners in their work to improve quality of services, to explore demand-side barriers to access of services and user-centered service delivery models that better reaches GFF's target groups.
+CSOs and youth organizations have a critical role to play in monitoring quality of services and advocating for communities and vulnerable groups.
+The GFF will also continue to expand and deepen its support to help countries strengthen their CRVS systems to ensure that pregnancies, births and causes of deaths are counted and used to detect system constraints to quality.